Robert McIntosh is an Associate with RMI’s transportation practice.

 In 2010 he began his master’s education at Michigan’s School of Natural Resources and Environment.
 There, he focused his coursework on transportation energy, electricity distribution/generation, systems analysis, and business processes in developing countries.
 Balancing coursework between energy policy, engineering, and business gave a better understanding of practical applications of advanced energy and transportation systems.

 After graduation in 2012, Robert worked at Michigan startup Quantalux on improving efficiency and decreasing costs of wastewater management.
 After leaving Michigan he moved to Nairobi, Kenya to work on water and energy systems in the Kibera area.
-Starting work at RMI in July 2013, Robert’s main focus will be on transportation in the China Reinventing Fire project.

 - Master of Science in Environmental Policy and Planning, University of Michigan School of Natural Resources and the Environment, 2012